The Bible says in Psalms 68:1-2, “Let God

 exhorting one another; and so much the more, as ye see the day approaching.”

-abilities and your opportunities.
+opportunities.
 Freedom and liberty come from God.
-Freedom
+Freedom and liberty are God’s

-know that and are thankful to God.
-Some people are “bound with
+thankful to God.
+Some people are “bound with chains” spiritually

 Psalm 68:6 tells us who are the ones